Exclusion and restricted zones

 The Granville Bay Treaty is a trans-boundary management framework between the Jersey and French governments.
 It provides for shared fishing rights and management over the Granville Bay area (outside the exclusive three mile limits) and divides the area into management zones.

-The Granville Bay Treaty is principally managed by Government of Jersey departments rather than the Port of Jersey.
+The Granville Bay Treaty is principally managed by Government of Jersey departments rather than Ports of Jersey.

 UK managed treaty